leticiaamorimd/isdb/readme.md

-Project Title
+# Project Title
 ISDB Music database

-Summary:
+# Summary:
 1.Project description
 2. List of technologies used

 Project description: a music API that allows people to register, login and access the music database.

-List of technologies used
+# List of technologies used
 Mongodb
 Mongoose
 Express
 Heroku
 Mongodb Atlas
 Postman
+JW Passport